 Fall in Estes Park is extraordinary.
 As the aspen leaves turn yellow, it's hard not to capture the beauty on your digital device of choice.
-Photographers, whether that’s with their fancy lenses or their iPhones, flock to capture this beauty in frames.
-Here are some tips to give this colorful season the attention it deserves.
+Photographers, whether with their fancy lenses or iPhones, flock to capture this beauty in frames.
+Here are some tips from Visit Estes Park photographer John Berry to give this colorful season the attention it deserves.

 Embrace the "Golden Hours"

 We’re all familiar with the term golden hour and how it’s the best time to shoot.
-Specifically, for fall the golden light will add warmer tones to your shot to give your photos a cozier feel.
-Autumnal leaves are giant show-offs and for good reason.
-This also means that may be too bright to shoot during mid-day, causing your photos to come out harsher than you want.
-Pro tip: Use a wider angle lens.
+Specifically, the golden light will add warmer tones to your shot for fall to give your photos a cozier feel.
+Autumnal leaves are giant show-offs, and for good reason.
+This also means it may be too bright to shoot during mid-day, causing your photos to come out harsher than you want.
+So, plan on getting up early for sunrise or wait until the sun sets in the evening.
+Pro tip: If you're using an iPhone camera, shoot wide angle in panoramic mode.
+Use this feature to pan up an aspen tree until you reach the sky.
+The end result will be a higher-definition photo with much more visual information than a regular phone picture.

 Enjoy a stroll downtown.